 within six months of receiving a final response from us to your complaint;

-no more than six years from the date of act/omission; or
+no more than one year from the date of the act/omission; or

-no more than three years from when you should reasonably have known there was cause for complaint.
+no more than one year from when you first realised that there was a concern.

 If you would like more information about the Legal Ombudsman, please contact them.
 Contact details: